-Section 5-3.
-Commission on the Aging.
+Section 5-3 Commission on the Aging.

-The Commission on the Aging shall consist of nine members serving three-year terms ending April 1.
-Three members shall be appointed each year.
+The Commission on the Aging shall consist of nine members each serving twothree-year terms ending April 1.
+FourThree members shall be appointed in even years and five members shall be appointed in odd each years.